ECNU-ICALK/EasyCL/src/easycl/cl_workflow/README.md

 [中文](README_zh.md)

-# LLaMA Factory Continual Learning Workflow
+# EasyCL Continual Learning Workflow

-This directory contains the implementation for the one-click continual learning (CL) workflow in LLaMA Factory.
+This directory contains the implementation for the one-click continual learning (CL) workflow in EasyCL.
 It allows users to easily run sequential training and evaluation across multiple tasks using various CL strategies.

 ## Table of Contents